fastapi/sqlmodel/docs/databases.md

 Nevertheless, the language is not only used to *query* for data.
 It is also used to create records/rows, to update them, to delete them.
 And to manipulate the database, create tables, etc.

 This language is supported by all these databases that handle multiple tables, that's why they are called **SQL Databases**.
-Although, each database has small variations in the SQL language they support.
+Although, each database has small variations in the SQL language they support (*dialect*).

 Let's imagine that the table holding the heroes is called the `hero` table.
 An example of a SQL query to get all the data from it could look like: